 Another scheduling tip: Try to book surgeries first thing in the morning and preferably early in the week, when doctors are at their best and before schedules get backed up.

 Origins: Precious few who are under the weather skip happily into hospitals, a song on their lips, and not a care in the world.
-Typical inpatients worry about many things: about the condition that's caused them to be hospitalized, about being away from their homes and families, and even about the quality of medical care they will receive while hospitalized.
+Typical inpatients worry about many things: the condition that's caused them to be hospitalized, being away from their homes and families, and even the quality of medical care they will receive while hospitalized.

 The piece quoted above (which we began seeing circulated in e-mail in June 2010) speaks to that last concern.
 Its text was harvested from a 4 March 2010 Wall Street Journal's SmartMoney Magazine article titled "10 Things Your Hospital Won't Tell You," where its topic of July mortality rates in hospitals appeared as item nine.